Factor X 2 X 56

 2. Solving for X when the Result is Known:

 This is a more challenging problem.
 Let's say we know the result of the expression "X! x 2 x 56" and need to find the value of X. This often requires iterative trial and error or more advanced mathematical techniques.
-For example, if the result is 13440, then we know from the example above that X=5.
+Take this: if the result is 13440, then we know from the example above that X=5.
 If the result is a large number, however, it becomes a much more difficult task.
-We'd need to systematically test different values of X until we find one that yields the desired result.
+In practice, we'd need to systematically test different values of X until we find one that yields the desired result.
 This process is often simplified through the use of a calculator or a computer program that can handle the factorial calculations efficiently.

 3. Simplifying the Expression (When Possible):

 Before performing the calculation, you can sometimes simplify the expression.
-For instance, we can rewrite the expression as:
+Here's a good example: we can rewrite the expression as:

 X! x 112